mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 The `Elem` method returns a `Type` object describing the value type.
 This method can also be used to get the element type of an `Array`, `Chan`, pointer, or `Slice`.

+The `MapKeys` method returns a slice of `Value` objects that describe all the keys in a given `map`.

 The `MapIndex` method returns the value of a given map key.